Leveraging Large Language Models For Scalable Vector Graphics Processing: A Review: Experiments

 To provide a visual comparison of generative abilities, we present randomly selected images produced by the best model from each group in Figure~\ref{fig:models_generation}.
 The results for the editing task are displayed in Figure~\ref{fig:editing}.
 These examples illustrate general differences in output quality and style across the models.
 Since IconShop was trained exclusively on black-and-white images, its outputs are limited, and it also struggles with processing long contextual inputs.
 Deepseek‑R1 demonstrates significantly enhanced quality compared to its no‑reasoning variant, particularly in its ability to refine details.

 Based on the results, we can conclude that, on average, reasoning improves performance and scores for SVG tasks.
 Even distilled versions of reasoning-based models outperform other models of the same size.
+Surprisingly, Codestral model obtained extremely high score in Editing.
 Figure~\ref{fig:reason_with_no} presents a comparison of all open-weight models listed in the table.
-Surprisingly, Codestral model obtained extremely high score in Editing, and Deepseek-R1 was assessed lower than distillations made from it.